evan1533/SickBees/README.md

 Undo last action

 J
-Join current and next lines (Note the capital — hold the Shift key)
+Join current and next lines (Note the capital â€” hold the Shift key)

 Saving and Quitting